OksentukVlad/resume/index.md

 \- Full app refactoring.
 Use Apollo/GraphQL instead of Meteor DDP pub/sub.
 Replace Blaze with React.

-\- In terms of management started using Scrum at full power
+\- In terms of management started using Scrum at full power.

 \- Optimized back-end code and DB usage.
 It drastically increased concurrent users capacity in the app and stabilized it.

 \- Improved NGINX and HAProxy configs.

-\- Implemented end-to-end capacity testing environment via Redline13
+\- Implemented end-to-end capacity testing environment via Redline13.

 ### Technology:

-JavaScript, Meteor, GraphQL, Apollo, MongoDB, Redis, React, Redux, Scss, Jest, TestCafe
+Meteor, GraphQL, Apollo, MongoDB, Redis, React, Redux, Scss, Jest, TestCafe

+## HippoRent, WeFindArt
+`autumn 2016 - spring 2017`
+*Tools-intermediaries between tenant/buyer and landlort/seller in different business areas*

+### My role:

+Full-stack developer

+### Team:

+2 Developers, 1 QA, 1 PM

+### Achievements:

+\- Helped Product owner to analyze market and extract the most prioritized features for prototypes/MVPs.

+\- Implemented uniform and reusable payment system based on Stripe.

+\- Created prototypes and MVPs faster then expected.

+### Technology:

+NodeJS, MongoDB, React, Redux, Less, Webpack, Stripe, Auth0

-## Selfleaders
+## MyGrassGrowth
-`spring 2017 - present`
-*Tool for facilitators and participants of self improvement workshops*
+`summer 2016 - autumn 2016`
+*Tool that helps farmers manage the feeding their herds, grazing and mowing their paddocks, based on by user's data and the a set of formulas*

 ### My role: